anaibol/awesome-serverless/README.md

 https://www.quora.com/What-is-serverless-computing

+### serverless production ready end to end tutorial
+* [serverless-stack](https://serverless-stack.com) - Learn to Build complete Full-Stack Apps with Serverless and React on AWS.

 ### All in one solutions
 * [1Backend](https://1backend.com) - A complete platform with a strong focus on application composability, type safe APIs and client library generation.
 (Shutting down February 28, 2018)
 * [Firebase](https://www.firebase.com) - Realtime database, authentication, hosting.
 A powerful platform for your mobile or web application.